fern-demo/akamai-config/fern/markdown-content/v1/Development/developer-tools/dev-environment-tutorial.md

 YES      CODING_SANDBOX        5007551b-92ed-42d4-94b2-2d181db6aa45
 ```

 3. Run the `start` command to start the sandbox instance.
-You can also verify everything is working on the website when it's delivered through {{COMPANY_NICKNAME}} Sandbox.
+You can also verify everything is working on the website when it's delivered through <Markdown src="../../../snippets/COMPANY_NICKNAME.mdx" /> Sandbox.

    You should see various information lines ending with a success message and the port the sandbox client is listening on.

-> 📘 If this is your first time using {{COMPANY_NICKNAME}} Sandbox, it will also download and install the sandbox client.
+> 📘 If this is your first time using <Markdown src="../../../snippets/COMPANY_NICKNAME.mdx" /> Sandbox, it will also download and install the sandbox client.
 This command also creates a connection to the isolated edge machines and services.

 ```shell
 $ akamai sandbox start